About Our Team

 Wendy Hudson

-After a career in advertising and a move from Toronto to Los Angeles, Wendy earned her MFA in Creative Writing at Antioch University.
-She is a writer, editor, grant writer, and volunteer writing mentor with WriteGirl, a writing and mentoring organization that empowers teen girls.
-Wendy received the Tiferet Prize for Creative Nonfiction and her writing has appeared in various publications including Lunch Ticket Special, Two Hawks Quarterly, and Dog Eyes Magazine.
-Her current projects include a collection of essays and a book collaboration.
+After a career in advertising and a move from Toronto to Los Angeles, Wendy earned her MFA in creative writing from Antioch University.
+She is a writer, editor, grant writer, and volunteer writing mentor with WriteGirl, a writing and mentoring organization that empowers teen girls and gender-expansive youth.
+Wendy received the Tiferet Prize for Creative Nonfiction and her writing has appeared in various publications including The Keepthings, Months to Years (Fall 2024), Lunch Ticket Special, Two Hawks Quarterly, and Dog Eyes Magazine.

 Leslie Lindsay